 In October 2014, Neste announced their intention to produce biopropane at their renewable diesel plant in Rotterdam by the end of 2016.
 Propane gas would be separated from the NExBTL process sidestream waste gases.
 After several delays, biopropane production finally begin in March 2018.
 The biopropane produced by Neste is being distributed via SHV Energy in Europe.

-For additional information on feedstocks, process technologies, and the environmental impact of biopropane, download the study Process Technologies and Projects for BioLPG authored by Eric Johnson of Atlantic Consulting in 2019.
+For additional information on feedstocks, process technologies, and the environmental impact of biopropane, download Process Technologies and Projects for BioLPG published in 2019, by Atlantic Consulting.